BIGJRA/BIGJRA.github.io/reborn.md

 Talk to the girl outside the nightclub to get a *Nightclub Application*.

 Enter the Spyce restaurant on the right.
 At the counter you can grab a *Spyce Application*.
 Once the chef pops out of the kitchen, talk to him to begin the chef's quest.
 He'll ask us to bring the following items: Honey, Tiny Mushroom, Balm Mushroom, Slowpoke Tail, White Herb, Stick, Sweet Heart, Moomoo Milk, Energy Root, Custap Berry, Whipped Dream, and Shoal Salt.
-A few of these we may not have quite yet, so I will return in a bit to finish this quest.
+A few of these we don't yet have.

 Enter the North Obsidia Alleyway next.